 Crime: Petty street crime is common.
-Pickpockets, purse snatching, and theft from hotel rooms and vehicles occur on ferries and in market and commercial areas frequented by foreigners.
+Pickpockets, purse snatching, and theft from vehicles occur on ferries, in market and commercial areas, and hotels.
 Ensure that your travel documents, luggage, and valuable items are secure.
-Business fraud and relationship scams are problems.
+Business fraud and relationship scams are common.

-Beware of “bumsters” - local men who approach tourists, particularly on beaches, offering help or to act as local guides and then demand payment even if not previously agreed upon.
+Beware of “bumsters” - local men who approach tourists, particularly on beaches and tourist zones, offering help or to act as local guides and then demand payment even if not previously agreed upon.
 Bumsters target Western travelers, seeking either financial assistance or marriage in order to depart The Gambia.
-Be polite but decisive in turning down unwanted help or attempts at conversation.
+Be polite but firm in turning down unwanted help or attempts at conversation.

-Relationship fraud/scam: The U.S. embassy is frequently contacted by victims of internet romance scams and health-related plea-for-help scams in which the person with whom the U.S. citizen has been corresponding is using a fake identity and is in no need of financial or other assistance.
+Relationship fraud/scam: The U.S. Embassy is frequently contacted by victims of internet romance scams and health-related plea-for-help scams in which the person with whom the U.S. citizen has been corresponding is using a fake identity and seeking financial or other assistance under false pretenses.
 The most common scenario is when a U.S. citizen is befriended or engaged to someone over the internet.
-This person eventually requests financial assistance from the unsuspecting victim to help pay for urgent medical treatment, exit tax, government fine, or other fraudulent reason.
+This person eventually requests financial assistance from the unsuspecting victim to help pay for fraudulent claims, such as for urgent medical treatment, payment of exit tax, or a government fine.

 Victims of Crime:

-Report crimes to the local police at 117 for police assistance, 117 for ambulatory services, and 118 for fire and contact the U.S. Embassy at +(220) 439-2856.
+Report crimes to the local police at 117 for police assistance or ambulatory services, and 118 for fire and contact the U.S. Embassy at +(220) 439-2856.
 The Gambian Police Force operates a 24 hour emergency line at (220) 422-4914.
 Please be advised that emergency responders may lack fuel for vehicles or face other resource challenges.
 Remember that local authorities are responsible for investigating and prosecuting the crime.